KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/18-waters-sea.md

 **Primary Structural Diagnosis:**
 The **Primordial Field of Root-Structural Potential and Motive Infinity.**
 The Waters symbolize **L₀ (Bifurcal Coherence)** in its primarily Khaonic expression—Dispersive potential mobilized through Motive Infinity, while the Aionic stillness of the root-structural ground remains latent beneath the Deep.
-They are the primal substrate containing every latent form and embody **L₄ (DP: Morgis)** in its unrefined aspect: the Collective Unconscious, Emotion, Intuition, and the Source of Life itself.
+They are the primal substrate containing every latent form and embody **L₄ (DP: Morgis)** in its unrefined aspect: the Collective Unconscious, Emotion, Intuition, and the matrix of living emergence.

 **Core Glyphic Sequence:**
 `♾ → 〄 → {▽, ⊘, ↺, ⟳}`